Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/requirements/_index.md

  - /architecture/
 ---

-They are important input to deciding the Architecture Principles and Architecture Patterns.
+They are important input to deciding which cababilities required and they also is important input to the Architecture Principles and Architecture Patterns.

 {{% children description="true" depth="1" %}}